mtkimmins/LTSDM_hack/RefiningProcedure.md

 |BASE is the only outlier|Change to majority|
 |BASE only shares discrepancy with 1 other file|Check that address in other bins and confirm complete agreeance.
 Change to majority.
 If >1 files differ at this address from each other, defer to further workup|
 |2-3 files agree|Defer to further workup|

+In ImHex, delete the single disagree bookmarks.
+Use the Hide feature for quad differences.
+Flag partial discrepancy.